Chicago’s Most Eclectic Independent Music Publication

 By James Currie

 There are reunion tours, and then there are moments that feel like a transmission from another era entirely.
 On Friday night at the legendary Aragon Ballroom, Chapterhouse delivered the latter, a hypnotic, emotional performance that reminded me exactly why their 1991 debut album, Whirlpool, remains one of the defining pillars of shoegaze music.
-This was a reunion show I was looking forward to for over 30 year and they did not disappoint.
+This was the reunion show I was looking forward to for over 30 years and they did not disappoint.

 The band’s current U.S. run is remarkably small, just nine cities total, with most appearances tied to the Slide Away festival tour, making this stop feel less like a standard concert and more like a rare gathering for devoted followers.
 For many in attendance, this was likely the only chance to witness the band live again.
 The uncertainty surrounding Chapterhouse’s future only amplified the emotional weight in the room.
 The tour wraps in Los Angeles on May 29th during the final Slide Away festival date, and beyond that, nobody seems to know what comes next.